Sprouting Seeds, Gram and Grains Sprouts and Its Health Benefits

 In 2 to 3 days depending on the time of the year and the size of the seed, you will find the seed to have germinated.
 The sprouts should not be allowed to become too big else the nutritional value and the taste decreases.
 Experience teaches one the best time to remove the sprout for consumption.

 Normally, sprouts are at their peak nutritional value 24 -72 hours from germination.

 Benefits of Sprouting

-The method of preparing pulses determines the quantity of nutrients that one can obtain from them.
+The method of preparing pulses determines the number and amount of nutrients that one can obtain from them.
 Pulses with the skin are more beneficial than ones with no skin.
 Soaking pulses in water activates their enzyme system and increases their nutrient value.